Werner Karthaus (1901-1971): String quartet (1921). Fair copy of the full score in the composer's handwriting.

 Frantisek Bartos (1905-1973): String quartet No.2 op.10 (1933).
 Autograph manuscript of the 4 parts.

 Frantisek Bartos work list is short.
 It ends at op.16 and consists mainly of chamber music.
 The works of Frantisek Bartos received immediate success and were performed several times in the 1930s and 40s.
+Over the years the compositions of Frantisek Bartos fell unjustly more and more into oblivion and deserve a revival nowadays.

 Arthur Dennington (1904-1988): String quartet (1926).
 Fair copy of the full score and all four parts in the composer's hand.